 My dad sent me one from The Guardian.
 It outlines what people on this side of the Pond would consider a radical plan for “saving” Oxford University, a plan that most people familiar with US higher education would just shrug their shoulders at.
 Here, in cutting-edge Cambridge, a horse has just trotted past my window.

 My not-very-exciting anecdote about Germaine Greer is completely true.
 While I was working there, I started and was Secretary of the Institute of Cancer Research (ICR) Reading Group.
 It was embarrassingly successful—not because of me, but because the words “Institute of Cancer Research” have magical powers.
-Upon hearing them, black cab drivers will not only get […]
+Upon hearing them, black cab drivers will not only […]

 PooterGeek is number three hit on Google for “cure for stupidity”.
 Sadly, number one is James D Watson indulging in that favourite activity of previous Nobel prizewinners: talking cack.